AnkeDoesCoding/HENSDK/CODINGGUIDELINES.md

 etc...
 ```

-Private headers and source files should be put into `src/` and public headers should be organised into `include/`.
+Source files should be organised into `src/` and public headers should be organised into `include/`.

 If a system has a lot of files for it, use an underscore to create categories: